Arizona State vs. Washington State NCAA Football Odds, Plays and Insights | October 30, 2021

 Washington State Stats and Trends

-- Washington State has five wins against the spread in eight games this season.

-- Washington State's games this season have hit the over on two of eight set point totals (25%).
+- Washington State's games this season have hit the over two times in eight opportunities (25%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.